 The second disease category studied in ULTRA-DD is immune diseases that trigger damage to the bones and cartilage, such as fibrodysplasia ossificans progressive (FOP) and ankylosing spondylitis (AS).
 FOP is an extremely rare, currently-incurable condition in which bone forms in the muscles and soft tissues of the body.
 AS is a type of arthritis that mainly affects the spine is found in around 0.2% of the population.
 Again, more research is needed to find effective treatments for these devastating diseases.

 Another part of the project is developing a suite of probes, tests and methodologies to study these disease-specific research materials in depth.

-In addition. through project partner the Structural Genomics Consortium, ULTRA-DD will work closely with related initiatives carrying out similar work on neurological diseases and cancer.
+In addition. through project partner the Structural Genomics Consortium, ULTRA-DD worked closely with related initiatives carrying out similar work on neurological diseases and cancer.

 In order to ensure the project results are taken up and used widely, ULTRA-DD operates an open access policy.
 The wider scientific community will therefore have ready access to much of the knowledge, data and tools generated by the project.
 Ultimately, the hope is that ULTRA-DD will dramatically increase our understanding of the underlying molecular causes of the diseases under investigation and so reinvigorate drug discovery pipelines.

 This partnership met all of its objectives by generating protein based research tools (e.g. structures, assays), generating chemical and antibody probes and using patient-cell derived assays for target definition and validation.
 They made all their reagents and knowledge available through Open Source, significantly contribute to understanding of complex disease systems and promoting drug discovery and development.